I was having a heated discussion with our Maintenance Supervisor.

 Want us to help you pass your next Oklahoma City Section 8 inspection?
 Click here to get information about our company.

-If you are still wondering if you should do Section 8, click here: http://yourokcpropertymanager.com/rent-oklahoma-city-property-section-8/.
+If you are wondering if you should offer Section 8 to prospective tenants, this is a good resource: http://yourokcpropertymanager.com/rent-oklahoma-city-property-section-8/.